tableau/webdataconnector/docs3/index.md

    ```
    taco build
    ```
-   This clears any previous or existing build caches, then installs the dependencies, then builds the frontend code and the backend code (handlers), then copies the connector.json file (the configuration file).
+   This command clears any previous or existing build caches, then installs the dependencies, then builds the frontend code and the backend code (handlers), then copies the connector.json file (the configuration file).

    <!--   Scot: link terms to gloss or defined elsewhere: handlers, frontend, backend
    This has created an unpackaged connector. -->